Avaiga/taipy-doc/docs/manuals/gui/extension/index.md

 - `<package_dir>/frontend/webpack.config.js`: The configuration to build the JavaScript bundle of the extension library.
 - `<package_dir>/frontend/src/`: The source file for the front-end components.<br/>
-  Grouping all the TypeScript/JavaScript in the same place makes it easier to find and bundle them.
+  Grouping all the TypeScript/JavaScript in the same place makes finding and bundling with them easier.
 - `<package_dir>/frontend/src/index.ts`: The entry point of the JavaScript bundle.<br/>
   This file must export the React components of the bundle.
 - `<package_dir>/frontend/src/<component>.ts`: The implementation file for a React